Columbia Unbecoming controversy: Pro-Palestinian rally

-Outside media attention
+Growing outside media attention

 According to Massad, "two major pro-Israeli propagandists," Martin Kramer and Daniel Pipes, began writing "hit pieces" about him, containing the misquotes from the Spectator article.
 Kramer was an American-Israeli scholar of the Middle East at Shalem College in Jerusalem and a frequent critic of Middle East studies.
 Pipes was a conservative pundit and founder of the think tank Middle East Forum.
 He had recently launched Campus Watch, a site that harshly criticized scholars he was ideologically opposed to.
 On June 20, 2002, Kramer posted an article to his website, calling for Massad's dismissal:

 On June 25, Daniel Pipes and Jonathan Schanzer published an article in the Sun, "Extremists on Campus", naming Massad as one such extremist, asserting that he used his class as a "soapbox for anti-Israeli polemics".
 On September 18, 2002, the Wall Street Journal covered Campus Watch, writing that the site listed eight professors, labeling them as enemies of America and Israel.
 Two of the eight listed were Massad and Dabashi.
 Massad claimed that the negative publicity led to him becoming the victim of an identity theft and an e-mail spam campaign and that he started receiving racist emails and death threats.

 In January 2003, Massad began writing columns about the Middle East for the Egyptian Al-Ahram Weekly.
 These columns were often attacked by Kramer and Pipes, and Ariel Beery, a freshman student at Columbia.
 Beery had his own column in the Spectator.
 He criticized both Massad's course and the opinions Massad expressed in Al-Ahram:

 Massad found Beery's criticism odd since he had never taken his course.

 From January 24 to 27, MEALAC in collaboration with the Turath undergraduate student club held a Palestinian film festival on Columbia titled "Dreams on a Nation".
 While the festival was well-visited, some criticized its poster which was a map of Palestine with no internal borders.
 "This vision of the Middle East endorsed by MEALAC seems to suggest that there will only be peace once Israel ceases to exist," Beery wrote in an op-ed, "MEALAC ... has consistently focused on the Palestinian side of the issue, not legitimately addressing the Israeli-Zionist narrative."

 Massad replied to the criticism from Pipes and Kramer in Al-Ahram on March 10: